She Creature: Plot

 The mermaid possesses Lily while she and Angus are making love, and Lily tries to kill him.
 Lily comes to her senses.
 Worried that the mermaid will do further harm, Lily attempts to free her, but is caught by Bailey who then is killed by the mermaid.
 Concerned for his wife's sanity, Angus locks her up in her room.
 Lily realizes she is pregnant, despite her infertility.
 She reads the late Mrs. Teresa Woolrich's diary, which confirms her worry that the mermaid grants fertility by possessing women during sexual intercourse.
 She escapes and encounters the terrified mermaid, now in human form due to the full moon.
 Lily comforts her, but they are caught by the crew just as she passes out.
 When she comes to, she explains to Angus that she is pregnant, but he dismisses this as a symptom of her sickness.

 The crew angrily harass the mermaid before Angus intervenes.
-He and Gifford discuss the situation with the Captain Dunn, who confesses that the mermaid made him do things against his will before committing suicide.
-A storm closes in on them and they approach the mermaid's home, The Forbidden Islands.
+He and Gifford discuss the situation with Captain Dunn, who confesses that the mermaid made him do things against his will, then commits suicide.
+A storm closes in on them and they approach the mermaid's home, the Forbidden Islands.
 The crew realize that their captive took control of the ship and led them off course.
 The mermaid reveals her true monstrous form as the Queen of the Lair and her intention to feed the remaining crew to her people.
-The crew fight her, but are all killed, save for Lily who is spared.
+The crew fight her but are all killed, though Lily is spared.

 Two weeks later, Lily is rescued by the crew of a passing ship.
 Out of respect for the mermaid, she refuses to answer their questions.
 Lily lives peacefully with her daughter, whose eyes resemble those of the mermaid.